samarthgowda96/python_problems/README.md

-# python_problems
+# Python Problems

-This repository contains algorithm problems that I have solved during my time at Byte Academy.
+This repository contains algorithm problems.
+The initial directories are the sources for the problems, and each sub-directory is the title of the problem.
 All of my solutions are in Python.